” To bring spiritual unity of mankind and consequent peace and goodwill upon Earth. “

 - To publish international periodicals/journals.

 ACPR is the brain child of Gurudev Dr. R. D. Ranade.
-Initially known as Academy of Philosophy and Religion and established in 1924 in Pune and then sifted to Belagavi in the year 1952 which is registered as Academy of Comparative Philosophy and Religion, Belagavi, Karnataka, India.
+Initially known as Academy of Philosophy and Religion and established in 1924 in Pune and then later shifted to Belagavi in the year 1952 which is registered as Academy of Comparative Philosophy and Religion, Belagavi, Karnataka, India.
 ACPR is a global platform for the call of “Awareness of Unity” and a global gallery echoing the eternity ever whispering the tune of our philosophical, spiritual, cultural and historical heritage.
 ACPR is not a mouth-piece/spokesman of any one Religion, Faith, Sect, Cult or Sampradaya.
 One God, one World, one Humanity theme is the unity mission of ACPR.

 “I heartily wish your Academy every success in the important work which it has set before itself.”